Whenever you are being considered for promotion or a new opportunity, technical skills and qualifications are probably top of mind for you.

 Can you demonstrate your proficiency and knowledge?
 Do you have the right experience and certifications under your belt?

-As you are crafting your resume to present your candidacy in the best light, keep in mind that technical skills are not the only relevant factor.
+As you are crafting your resume with action words to present your candidacy in the best light, keep in mind that technical skills are not the only relevant factor.
 For a company that does a good job of pre-screening applicants, technical skills are a simple pre-requisite to getting the interview.
 They may get you in the door but won't get you the offer.
 This is where the importance of soft skills come in.
 No matter how specialized or technical your position is, your soft skills and personal traits define your success as a candidate.
-[TWEET] I have found this to be true of all positions, but it is particularly important as you get higher up the corporate ladder or if you are freelancing.
+I have found this to be true of all positions, but it is particularly important as you get higher up the corporate ladder or if you are becoming a freelancer.

 Here are some key traits most hiring managers look for.
 The relative weight of each one will vary based on the position, the culture of the company and the hiring manager's style.
 It is likely that you won't find soft skills in the job description, so use this list as your guide and read between the lines – during the application process and in the interview.

-Communication is the foundation of everything that gets done (or does not get done) at work.
+Communicating like a boss at work is the foundation of everything that gets done (or does not get done).
 Whether or not this is a stated job requirement, hiring managers intuitively prefer candidates who can express their thoughts clearly, in conversation and in writing.

 This characteristic is difficult to peg, but clear thinkers see the components of the situation accurately.
 They are able to understand how individual pieces are connected.
 They are also good at seeing consequences, identifying potential risks and developing solutions.

 Procedure manuals and rule-books are helpful, but day-to-day decisions are often based on personal and professional judgment.
 After all, no procedure guide is ever comprehensive enough to account for human dynamics and personalities, to say nothing of the ever-changing business landscape.